Confined Space Awareness Online Course

 The Confined Space Training Online Certification Course takes approximately 2 hours to complete.

-After completing Confined Space Training Online course, participants will be provided with a checklist that can be used by to administer required practical observation by your employer.
+After completing the Confined Space Training Online course, participants will be provided with a checklist that can be used to administer the required practical observation by their employer.

 Certificate of Completion